-Campaign to save the Dog Inn and attached land from developers and secure the future of the pub as a community owned public house
+The Dog Inn with attached land has been saved from development which will secure the future of the pub as a community owned public house

 Although enough money has been raised to buy the property and land from the developer, extra funding is still required to carry out essential repairs and

 Set out below are some of the benefits of a co-operative owned pub to help encourage villagers and their families to make every effort, raid their piggy bank and buy even the minimum amount of shares in this exciting enterprise.

 - provide a local, comfortable and welcoming venue to have a drink whilst meeting up with friends and neighbours;

 - create a central venue for social events to be held for villagers of all ages;

 - give pride in the knowledge that our village is the first community co-operative pub in Lancashire (there are many other successful co-operatives but ours would be the very first in Lancs); and

 - prevent the Dog Inn field from being turned into housing should the project fail - which could also set a precedent for more development in and around the village.

 We should also bear in mind that an improved village environment means a more popular place to live, resulting in increased property prices!

 For further details of the share offer or to download share documents please click on the to the Dog Inn (Belthorn) Ltd web site below.